LiteObject/Local-AI/README.md

 I've tried a bunch of these local AI models.
 Here are the best free ChatGPT alternatives that actually work well:

 - **llama3.2:3b** - Start here.
 It's fast, works on anything, and surprisingly good for a local AI model
-- **phi3.5:3.8b** - Microsoft's free AI model.
-Also pretty solid for everyday tasks
-- **qwen2.5:7b** - Great multilingual AI model if you need multiple languages
-- **qwen2.5-coder:7b** - Best free coding AI I've found for programming help
+- **gpt-oss** - OpenAI's new open models with incredible reasoning - genuinely impressive
+- **qwen3:1.7b** - Alibaba's new lightweight model that's impressively capable
+- **phi-4:14b** - Microsoft's new reasoning powerhouse (if you have the hardware)
+- **stable-code:3b** - New coding specialist that rivals much larger models
+- **deepcoder:14b** - Latest open-source coding champion at o3-mini level
-- **smollm2:1.7b** - New lightweight local AI option that's surprisingly capable
+- **smollm2:1.7b** - Lightweight local AI option that's surprisingly capable

-Honestly, just start with `llama3.2:3b`.
+Just start with `llama3.2:3b` or try `gpt-oss` if you want the latest and greatest.
 You can always download more later (and trust me, you will).

 **📋 [Detailed model breakdown →](MODEL_GUIDE.md)**
 **🆕 [What I'm using right now →](CURRENT_MODEL_RECOMMENDATIONS.md)**